jeremydaly/lambda-api/README.md

 ### cors([options])

 Convenience method for adding [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) headers to responses.
 An optional `options` object can be passed in to customize the defaults.

+NOTE: in order to allow CORS for all browsers, please set `lowercaseHeaderKeys` option to `false`.

 The six defined **CORS** headers are as follows: